cyverse/atmosphere-guides/README.md

 Finally, to compile the docs, run `make` from the root of this repository.

 See CONTRIBUTING.md for Pandoc-specific details not covered here.

+#### Pushing to GitHub Pages
+Static HTML is served on [GitHub Pages](https://pages.github.com/) from the `gh-pages` branch of this repository, which contains only the `dist/` folder of the master branch.
+After pushing changes to master or merging in a pull request, the gh-pages branch must be updated.
+A maintainer (someone with write access) can do this by running `make gh-pages-commit` from a local copy of this repository.

 ### Notice for CyVerse Documenters
 A lot of Atmosphere documentation lives on the [CyVerse Wiki](https://pods.iplantcollaborative.org/wiki/dashboard.action), some in the [Atmosphere Manual](https://pods.iplantcollaborative.org/wiki/display/atmman/Atmosphere+Manual+Table+of+Contents) and some in private spaces.
 Going forward, documentation should be maintained as follows: